The data “monster” lurking within

 - What fields have typos or wrong information?

 Unstructured data, such as text fields and comments or notes entries cause many problems.
 For example, unstructured data fields are not very useful for filtering, creating criteria, or analysis.
-I’ve found that structuring field input, for example using dropdown lists or multi-picklists, reduces blank entries and increases the quality.
+I’ve found that structuring field input, for example using dropdown lists or multi-picklists, reduces blank entries and increases data quality.
 As a result, your campaigns, personalization, and analysis will be more accurate and effective.

 What’s your biggest challenge to data quality management?